ssciwr/sample_flow/README_DEPLOYMENT.md

-# CircuitSEQ website deployment info
+# SampleFlow website deployment info

 Some information on how to deploy the website - currently it is deployed on a heicloud VM.